-1 Learr ning Outcomes The p programme will enable students to develop the knowledge and skills listed below.
-On succe essful completion of the programme, the student will be able to: Knowledge and Understanding K1 Evaluate business and management theories, concepts and principles in specific 1/2 functional business areas К2 Evidence detailed knowledge of an organisation and its impact on the wider external environment. К3 Explore and analyse the impact of the legal, ethical and social responsibilities of C organisations. - itive/Intellectual Skills C1 Apply a range of methods to solve complex business and management problems C2 Demonstrate intellectual flexibility in developing and evaluating solu Demonstrate intellectual flexibility in developing and evaluating solutions to Business, Enterprise and Management issues C3 Analyse a range of business and management tools and techniques in given situations situations Practical/Professional Skills ical/Professional Skills P1 Communicate clearly and effectively in a wide range of business, enterprise and management contexts Key 1 Fransferable Skills (insert additional rows as necessary) T1 Reflect on own performance in a range of contexts.
-T2 Work effectively both individually and within a team, contributing to the effective working of the team. Т3 Apply numerical and statistical skills in progressively more complex scenarios
+1 ning Outcomes The programme will enable students to develop the knowledge and skills listed bel successful completion of the programme, the student will be able to: Knowledge and Understanding K1 Evaluate business and management theories, concepts and principles in specific functional business areas K2 Evidence detailed knowledge of an organisation and its impact on the wider external environment. К3 Explore and analyse the impact of the legal, ethical and social responsibilities of organisations.
+Cogr nitive/Intellectual Skills C1 Apply a range of methods to solve complex business and management problems C2 Demonstrate intellectual flexibility in developing and evaluating solutions to Business, Enterprise and Management issues C3 Analyse a range of business and management tools and techniques in given situations Practical/Professional Skills P1 Communicate clearly and effectively in a wide range of business, enterprise and management contexts Key Transferable Skills (insert additional rows as necessary) T1 Reflect on own performance in a range of contexts.
+T2 Work effectively both individually and within a team, contributing to the effective working of the team.
+T3 Apply numerical and statistical skills in progressively more complex scenario